Why Harvard University Attracts Students in the World

 Harvard University Admissions

 Admissions at Harvard University are known to be the toughest.
 From the admission process to the selection process, Harvard is known for its extreme selectivity, only to select the best of the best candidates for admission.
-This is another major factor which attracts students to study at Harvard because they would study with the best-selected candidates and networking would be a major benefactor.
+This is another major factor that attracts students to study at Harvard because they would study with the best-selected candidates, and networking would be a major benefactor.
 Check out: How to Get Into Harvard from India?

 1. Undergraduate Admissions at Harvard University